Public Projects with Preferences and Predictions: Introduction

+We first note that some classic problems can be viewed as melding information with decisionmaking.
+In voting settings, jury theorems and related work (see e.g. \citet{conitzer2005common}) interpret voting rules as aggregating information.
+A common-value auction (see e.g. \citet{kremer2002information}) is a case of private information relevant to utilities and decisionmaking as well.

-\paragraph{Aggregating information for decisionmaking.} Many works study mechanisms for eliciting information from experts and using it to make a decision.
+A number of works study mechanisms for eliciting information from experts and using it to make a decision.
 The most relevant mechanisms for this paper are decision markets~\citep{hanson1999decision,othman2010decision}, which simultaneously operate a prediction market for each alternative $k$.
 (A prediction market is a financial market designed to aggregate beliefs into a consensus forecast, reflected in the prices of the financial products being traded~\citep{hanson2003combinatorial}.)
 The decision market mechanism selects the alternative that is best according to the aggregated predictions (or uses a similar rule).
 Even without preferences over the alternatives, decision markets can have complex incentive misalignment problems, although these can be fixed by the importance-weighting technique of \citet{Chen11}.

 \paragraph{Consulting with experts.} There are many works in which a single decisionmaker elicits information from one or more experts prior to making a decision, and the experts wish to influence the decision.
-This includes the ``cheap talk'' model of \citet{crawford1982strategic} as well as Bayesian Persuasion~\citep{kamenica2011bayesian}. \citet{oesterheld2020decision} considers ``decision scoring rules'' that incentivize truthful predictions \emph{and recommendations} by an expert.
+This includes the ``cheap talk'' model of \citet{crawford1982strategic} as well as Bayesian Persuasion~\citep{kamenica2011bayesian}.
+Somewhat closer to our setting, \citet{oesterheld2020decision} consider ``decision scoring rules'' that incentivize truthful predictions \emph{and recommendations} by an expert.

-For aggregating information from a group, e.g. \citet{Gerardi2009}, consider a Bayesian setting in which a decisionmaker elicits information from a number of experts and aggregates it to make a decision.
+For aggregating information from a group, e.g. \citet{Gerardi2009} consider a Bayesian setting in which a decisionmaker elicits information from a number of experts and aggregates it to make a decision.
 To incentivize truthfulness, the decisionmaker with small probability audits an expert's report against the others (similar to peer prediction~\citep{miller2005eliciting}) and picks an alternative desired by the audited agent.
 Such settings typically do not face the concern in this paper, where the decisionmakers are a large public group and may overlap with the forecasters.

 \paragraph{Decisions from preferences and predictions.} A few works are much closer to the spirit of our motivation, if technically quite different.
 They generally analyze voter preferences as a function of the information to be aggregated.
 In contrast, we model preferences as fixed with information as an orthogonal axis.
 In the ``Wisdom-of-the-Crowd Voting Mechanism'' of \citet{schoenebeck2021wisdom}, each participant is both a voter and a holder of private information.
 The mechanism elicits both information and a preference in a single shot, then aggregates both to make a binary decision.
 The authors show that, with high probability, the mechanism selects despite strategic behavior the ``majority wish'' alternative that more voters would prefer if fully informed.